darioaxel/darioaxel/README.md

 ## Other things that I do

-- I really enjoy sports like Rugby, Handball, Kitesurf and so many other see related activities.
+- :rugby_football: I really enjoy sports like Rugby, Handball, Kitesurf and so many other see related activities.
-- :books: Hungry reader mostly historical and black literature.
+- :books: Hungry reader mostly historical and noir fiction.
 - :notes: Music!:notes: Live concerts and festivals.
 - :beers: Beers!!!
 And :pizza: Pizza!! :beer: And beer ;-)